geekymanas/starter-academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am starting a new phase of my academic career, I would be joining the University of Utah as a graduate student in the School of Computing from Fall 2021.
+I would be joining the University of Utah as a graduate student in the School of Computing from Fall 2021.

 I obtained my bachelors degree from <a href=https://mnnit.ac.in>Motilal Nehru National Institute of Technology</a> in the Department of Computer Science and Engineering.
 My research interests lie primarily in the field of Systems and Networks.
 I had worked with <a href=http://www.mnnit.ac.in/images/csedfp/mpandey/>Dr. Mayank Pandey</a> devising p2p Secure Video Conferencing and Live Streaming Over Internet Enabled Devices.